deepkh/running_a_container_via_systemd-nspawn/README.md

 ```

 ### Use *chroot* to switch to the file system of *Ubuntu-23.10-mantic-amd64*
+The *chroot* will stack the file system of *Ubuntu-23.10-mantic-amd64* onto the original file system in this tty.
+Thus, anything changed during *chroot* will affect the file system of *Ubuntu-23.10-mantic-amd64*.

 *user@host:/#* ``sudo chroot /var/lib/machines/Ubuntu-23.10-mantic-amd64 /bin/bash``

 There is a different prompt: *root@container:/#* shows in the terminal if chroot is successful.
 In the meantime, we could use the system tools in the file system of *Ubuntu-23.10-mantic-amd64* to setup the password for root and create a default user.

 #### Give a password for root
-Now you have been switched into the file system of *Ubuntu-23.10-mantic-amd64* via *chroot*.
-So here just enter the *passwd* to setup password for root.
+Now the root file system has been switched into the file system of *Ubuntu-23.10-mantic-amd64* via *chroot*.
+It's supposed to be that we are running on the file system of *Ubuntu-23.10-mantic-amd64*.
+So here, just make some efforts to setup the password for root and create a default user.

 *root@container:/#* ```passwd```